aimacode/aima-java/aimax-osm/README.md

 ### Applications
-Under the release/ directory you should find three jar files, aima-core.jar, aima-gui.jar, and aimax-osm.jar.
+Under the `release` directory you should find three jar files, `aima-core.jar`, `aima-gui.jar`, and `aimax-osm.jar`.
 Ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
- * java -jar aimax-osm.jar
+ * `java -jar aimax-osm.jar`
    * this will run the default OsmAimaDemoApp, this allows you to run applications and demos from the aima-gui project as well as some of the applications provided in this project.
- * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmViewerApp
+ * `java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmViewerApp`
    * just the plain viewer (not dependent on AIMA)
- * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmViewerPlusApp
+ * `java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmViewerPlusApp`
    * demonstrates, how to configure and extend the viewer
- * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.RoutePlannerApp
+ * `java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.RoutePlannerApp`
    * uses aima-core search functionality for routing in OSM maps
- * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmAgentApp
+ * `java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.OsmAgentApp`
    * lets map agents from aima-core act in map environments which are defined by OSM data
- * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.SearchDemoOsmAgentApp
+ * `java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.SearchDemoOsmAgentApp`
    * visualizes simulated search space exploration of different search strategies
- * java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.MiniNaviApp
+ * `java -classpath aimax-osm.jar aimax.osm.gui.swing.applications.MiniNaviApp`
    * provides a base for car navigation system development

-It is recommended to start the applications with VM argument -Xmx500m (or higher value) and program argument -screensize=xx (with xx screen size in inch)
+It is recommended to start the applications with VM argument `-Xmx500m` (or higher value) and program argument `-screensize=xx` (with xx screen size in inch)

 ### Change History (Update in reverse chronological order)